 What are the penalties for non-compliance with statutory laws in India?

-Statutory penalties scale with the severity and pattern of the violation.
+The penalty side of what is statutory compliance in HR in India is what makes the topic non-optional.
+Penalties scale with the severity and pattern of the violation.
 The table below shows the most consequential exposure in India and is one of the reasons many growing companies opt for compliance outsourcing.

 | Law | Penalty / interest | Other consequences |